irajs/DASH-IF-IOP/90-Security.inc.md

 </xmp>
 </div>

-The same authorization token may be used with multiple license requests but one license request can only carry one authorization token, even if the license request is for multiple content keys.
+The same [=authorization token=] may be used with multiple license requests but one license request can only carry one [=authorization token=], even if the license request is for multiple content keys.

-A DASH client SHALL NOT make license requests for content keys that are configured as requiring an authorization token (e.g. by the presence of `dashif:authzurl` in the MPD) but for which the DASH client has failed to acquire an authorization token.
+A DASH client SHALL NOT make license requests for content keys that are configured as requiring an [=authorization token=] (e.g. by the presence of `dashif:authzurl` in the MPD) but for which the DASH client has failed to acquire an [=authorization token=].

 ### Problem signaling and handling ### {#CPS-lr-model-errors}